staab/js-allonge/README.md

 - [Sign up](https://github.com/) for a GitHub account if you don't have one.
 - [Install git](http://git-scm.com/book/en/Getting-Started-Installing-Git) on your computer
 - [Set up you ssh key with github](https://help.github.com/articles/generating-ssh-keys#step-3-add-your-ssh-key-to-github) if you haven't already
-- [Clone the repository](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository) by opening your terminal (ctrl+t or run+cmd on windows), navigate to the directory where you want to store the code, and running `git clone git@github.com:staab/js-allonge.git`.
+- [Clone the repository](http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository) by opening your terminal (ctrl+t or run+cmd on windows), navigating to the directory where you want to store the code, and running `git clone git@github.com:staab/js-allonge.git`.
 - Send me an email with your github username so I can add you as a collaborator to the project.

-#### Connect to the server

-- Once you've given me you public key and I've entered it into the server, you should be able to open a terminal/putty window and enter `ssh allonge@` and be in.
-It should ask you if you want to allow the host - say yes.
-- Type `ls` to see what I've set up for you.

 #### Set up your development environment

 - Install Node ([Windows/mac](http://nodejs.org/download/), [linux](http://ask.xmodulo.com/install-node-js-linux.html))
 - Install a text editor if you haven't.
-I use [sublime text 3](http://www.sublimetext.com/3)
+I use [sublime text 3](http://www.sublimetext.com/3).
+Other good options are laid out [here](http://www.sitepoint.com/sitepoint-smackdown-atom-vs-brackets-vs-light-table-vs-sublime-text/).
 - `cd` into your js-allonge directory.
 Test everything out by running `node test.js`.
 If "Hello World!" was printed to your console, you're in business!

 ### The course

-Over the next 7 weeks, we'll be building a javascript library or application.
-What we build is something we'll decide at the first meeting.
+Over the next 7 weeks, we'll be building either a javascript library or application (or both!).
+What we build is something we'll decide on at the first meeting.
 Also, during the first 6 weeks, we'll be working through [Javascript Allonge](https://leanpub.com/javascript-allonge/read).
 We'll read a section, do some exercises, and then meet to talk about it.
-I'll probably come up with some [Project Euler](https://projecteuler.net/) problems to center our discussion of core concepts around.
+I'll probably come up with some extra exercises to center our discussion of core concepts around.
 Here's the reading schedule:

 - For October 9 - [Preface](https://leanpub.com/javascript-allonge/read#leanpub-auto-a-pull-of-the-lever-prefaces) and [Introduction](https://leanpub.com/javascript-allonge/read#leanpub-auto-prelude-values-and-expressions)
 - For October 16 - [Chapter 1](https://leanpub.com/javascript-allonge/read#functions) and [Chapter 3](https://leanpub.com/javascript-allonge/read#leanpub-auto-recipes-with-basic-functions)